 Atlantic.Net Blog

-How to Configure Postfix as a Send-Only SMTP Server on Ubuntu 20.04
+How to Configure Postfix as a Send-Only SMTP Server on Ubuntu

-A mail server is very useful when you own a website or web application and want to send transactional emails to users.
+A mail server is handy when you own a website or web application and want to send transactional emails to users.
 Postfix is a free and open-source Mail Transfer Agent used to send and receive emails.
-Postfix is absolutely free, so you don’t need to rely on third-party service providers like Sendgrid or Pepipost.
+Postfix is free, so you don’t need to rely on third-party service providers like Sendgrid or Pepipost.
 You can easily install and configure Postfix to send emails through your local application.

-Step 2 – Setup Hostname
+Step 1 – Setup Hostname

 hostnamectl set-hostname email.linuxbuz.com